Rebecca Adlington’s Sticky Pork Loin Medallions with Greens, Chilli and Coconut Rice

 - Fresh coriander leaves

 Start by making the sauce.
 Pour all the ingredients, except the lime juice, into a small sauce pan and bring to the boil.
 When boiling, turn down to a simmer, stir well and allow to reduce by a 1/3rd, this will take about 2-3 minutes.
 Add the lime juice and leave to one side.

-When the pork is nearly cooked, brush each side with a little of the sauce and turn over in the pan a few times to create a sticky glaze.
-Control the heat to prevent the pork medallions burning or catching.
-Once cooked, remove the pork from the pan and allow it to rest.
-Clean the pan with a little kitchen towel to remove any burnt on bits and excess oil.
+When the pork is nearly cooked, reduce the heat and brush each side with a little of the sauce, turn over frequently to create a sticky glaze.
+Once cooked, remove the pork from the pan and allow to rest.

-To the same pan, pour in the remaining oil.
-Place the pan back on the heat.
-Turn it to medium high and add the tender stem broccoli along with 2 tbsp of water.
-Cook for 4 minutes before adding the sliced ginger, chilli and garlic followed by the pak choi and another 2-3 tbsp of water.
+Clean the pan and add the remaining oil.
+Return the pan back over a medium heat.
+Add the tender stem broccoli along with 2 tablespoons of water.
+Cook for 4 minutes then add the ginger, chilli and garlic, then the pak choi and another 2-3 tablespoons of water.

-Toss in the pan for a further 3 minutes until the leaves are wilted and the veg is cooked with a slight bite to it.
-Sprinkle in the sesame seeds if using.
+Toss in the pan for a further 3 minutes until the leaves are wilted and the veg is cooked but still crunchy.
+Garnish with the sesame seeds if using.

-Heat the rice as per the packet instructions.
+Cook the rice according to the packet instructions.
 Serve and pile on the vegetables.
-Slice the rested pork thinly and serve on top.
-Pour over a few tbsps of the warm sauce and enjoy with a squeeze of lime juice and a few leaves of coriander.
+Slice the pork thinly and serve on top of the vegetables.
+Pour over a few tablespoons of the warm sauce and garnish with the lime juice and coriander.